Kaieteur Falls — Visitor Guide 2026

 Park entrance fees are included in all tour prices.
 No visa fee for most nationalities.
 For a complete country-wide budget breakdown, see our Guyana Trip Cost guide.

-Most Kaieteur Falls tours depart from Ogle Airport on Georgetown's east coast at dawn.
-You'll want to stay nearby the night before.
-Here are our top picks by budget:
+Most tours depart from Ogle Airport at dawn.
+Stay nearby the night before.

 Budget ($40-60/night)